suli1524/Marvel_vs._DC/README.md

 ### Requirements

-- Gather and prepare your data using the `requests` library.
+- Gather and prepare your data using PRAW.
 - **Create and compare two models**.
 Any two classifiers at least of your choosing: random forest, logistic regression, KNN, SVM, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of your results.